Let’s get this out of the way. Why the heck am I sharing a chili recipe on a blog about writing habits?

 Not only are beans packed with protein, but they are good for your heart, too.
 Well, good for cholesterol, anyway!

-According to The World’s Healthiest Foods website (my go-to idiot’s guide to nutrition), the phytonutrients in black beans are packed with phytonutrients and “help deliver cholesterol back to our liver from other locations in the body, thus taking some cholesterol out of circulation and lowering our blood level.”
+According to The World’s Healthiest Foods website (my go-to guide for nutrition facts), the phytonutrients in black beans are packed with phytonutrients and help return cholesterol to the liver, which removes a portion of cholesterol from our blood where it can do more damage.

 Black beans are an excellent source of fiber (15 grams in one cup serving), which supports healthy digestion and normal blood sugar levels.